PGL50/UFOs/README.md

 2. Have a function built in that converts the text fields to all lowercase to match what is in the json table.
 For example, if someone types in Fresno nothing will be filtered since the value in the table is fresno and it's looking for exact matches.

-3. It would be nice to have a "Clear the filters" button and not to have to delete the text or hot web browser refresh button.
+3. It would be nice to have a "Clear the filters" button and not to have to delete the text or hit web browser refresh button.